rantahar/Lattice-Field-Theory/source/index.rst

 time and there are many options.
 One option is to update one spin at a time, flipping each spin with the appropriate probability to satisfy detailed balance.
-Here are two common options for the probability of flippping a spin:
+Here are two common options for the probability of flipping a spin:

 **1. Heat Bath Algorithm**: